jnwltr/swagger-angular-generator/README.md

 `-u, --swagger-URL-path` - swagger URL path, where the swagger ui documentation can be found; default: `/swagger`, i.e. the resulting address would be `http://example/swagger`

+`-o, --omit-version` - disables API version information to be generated in comments for each file

 ## Use